 - Organic nipple balm – Because the first few days of breastfeeding hurt like a mother (pun intended) and the hospital only provides lanolin, which I’m not the biggest fan of.
-I like Earth Mama or Tubby Todd (get 15% off here!).
+I like Earth Mama or Tubby Todd (get 10% off here with code GOODCLEANFUN10!).

 - Makeup – I didn’t even pack my makeup bag when Queen C was born, but I will this time.
 It’s worth it to me to feel a little more like a human by putting on a touch of makeup, especially with visitors coming and going and because I will want to take some photos, something I didn’t do last time around.

 - Comfy, nursing-friendly pajamas.
 Something button-up and not your best PJs because they will get gross.
 I got ones like these from Target and they were great all throughout Queen C’s first year.